joeylking/Crypto-Eagle-API/README.md

 ## Description
 ### About Crypto Eagle:

-**A space for the conversation about cryptocurrency** User of Crypto Eagle can track their favorite cryptocurrencies' performance and exchange ideas about them with other members of our community.
+**A space for the conversation about cryptocurrency**

+Users of Crypto Eagle can track their favorite cryptocurrencies' performance and exchange ideas about them with other members of our community.
 ---
 ### How Our App Works: